weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Note that the converse is not asserted (and is, in fact, not true).

-Proof If TM, converges, then, for arbitrary ¢ > 0,
+Proof If TM, converges, then, for arbitrary c > 0,

 370)